WalterMarch/cs_codeplayground/README.md

 ### Java

-1. Save a text file containing the code with the `.java` extension.
+1. Save a text file containing the code with a `.java` extension.

    Example: *BucketSort.java*